The problem is Medicare is complex, with plans and parts and regulations and enrollment periods... it's a lot.

 Each plan has slightly different coverage, but you'll quickly find out that most of the business is going to come from Plan F, G, and N (at least in our neck of the woods, but the national numbers would also agree).

 It's important to know that there are only 2 main differences in Medicare Supplements from carrier to carrier, and those are cost and underwriting.
-If a person has a Plan F, we know by law that every company has to provide those same Plan F benefits.
+If a person has a Plan G, we know by law that every company has to provide those same Plan G benefits.

-Since plans are standardized, the only difference between one company and other company is how much they charge for the plan and what their specific health questions are.
+Since plans are standardized, the only difference between one company and another is how much they charge for the plan and what their specific health questions are.

 Want to get started with Medicare Supplement sales?
 Be sure to check out The Beginner's Guide to Selling Medicare Supplements